amigan/stillbox/README.md

    REST is used for the admin interface, and WebSockets/protobuf are used for listener apps, including *Calls* (both Flutter and terminal versions).

- - [x] Uses protobuf instead of JSON for the WebSocket API (no slices of integers for call audio!)
+ - [x] Uses protobuf instead of JSON for the WebSocket API (no JSON arrays of numbers for call audio!)

    Another thing that originally spawned the project.